huewu/alarme/README.md

-Alarme - Small Alarm Clcok which can sync with yout phone.
+Alarme - Small Alarm Clock which can sync with your phone.
 ==========================================================

 Fun project for 2012 Google Hack Fair in Seoul.